Career

 • Extravagantly high pay for low-effort tasks.

-• The job offer comes to you on messaging apps on WhatsApp or Telegram on international numbers.
+• The job offer comes to you on messaging apps like WhatsApp or Telegram through international numbers.

 • The job requires you to use your personal bank account to transfer money for “clients”.

-• No interview or any form of application is required, you can just join.
+• No interview or any form of application is required.

-With any of these part-time jobs, you can offset some of the damage done spending all that time shopping in Singapore.
-Regardless, be careful of overworking yourself to the point of getting work burnout.
+With any of these part-time jobs, you can go shopping in Singapore without worrying about burning a hole in your wallet.
+Regardless, be careful of overworking yourself to the point of suffering from work burnout.

 Muhammad Syahiran